cncf/tag-app-delivery/operator-wg/whitepaper/051_kubebuilder.md

 The kubebuilder framework provides developers the possibilities to extend the Kubernetes API by using Custom Resource Definitions, and to create operators that handle these custom resources.

-The main concept provided by the kubebuilder framework is a *Manager*.
-In the same way the native Kubernetes controllers are grouped into a single Kubernetes Controller Manager (`kube-controller-manager`), you will be able to create several operators and make them managed by a single manager.
+The main entry point provided by the kubebuilder framework is a *Manager*.
+In the same way the native Kubernetes controllers are grouped into a single Kubernetes Controller Manager (`kube-controller-manager`), you will be able to create several contrllers and make them managed by a single manager.

 As Kubernetes API resources are attached to domains and arranged in Groups, Versions and Kinds, the Kubernetes custom resources you will define will be attached to your own domain, and arranged in your own groups, versions and kinds.